cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

     // Module may have already claimed capability in OnChanOpenInit in the case of crossing hellos
     // (ie chainA and chainB both call ChanOpenInit before one of them calls ChanOpenTry)
-    // If module can already authenticate the capability then module already owns it so we don't need to claim
+    // If the module can already authenticate the capability then the module already owns it so we don't need to claim
-    // Otherwise, module does not have channel capability and we must claim it from IBC if !am.keeper.AuthenticateCapability(ctx, chanCap, host.ChannelCapabilityPath(portID, channelID)) {
+    // Otherwise, the module does not have channel capability and we must claim it from IBC if !am.keeper.AuthenticateCapability(ctx, chanCap, host.ChannelCapabilityPath(portID, channelID)) {
         // Only claim channel capability passed back by IBC module if we do not already own it if err := am.keeper.ClaimCapability(ctx, chanCap, host.ChannelCapabilityPath(portID, channelID)); err != nil {